 Joana Mallwitz was voted Conductor of the Year in a poll of critics undertaken by Opernwelt magazine in 2019.
 At least since the time of her Salzburg Festival debut with Così fan tutte in 2020 she has been numbered among the most outstanding conductors of her generation.
-In the Festival’s one-hundred-year- history she was the first woman to be entrusted with the task of conducting a new production and an entire run of performances.
+In the Festival’s one-hundred-year history she was the first woman to be entrusted with the task of conducting a new production and an entire run of performances.
 Joana Mallwitz has been general music director of the Nuremberg State Theatre since the 2018/19 season.
-In 2021/22 she will be the subject of a portrait by the Vienna Musikverein, in the course of which she will conduct concerts with both the Vienna Symphony and the ORF Vienna Radio Symphony Orchestra.
-Further debuts are planned with the Bavarian Radio Symphony Orchestra, the Orchestre National de France and the Dresden Semperoper, where she will conduct a new production of Rusalka.
+From 2023/24 she will be artistic director and chief conductor of the Berlin Konzerthaus Orchestra.

 Other companies with which she has appeared in recent years include the Bavarian State Opera in Munich (Eugene Onegin and L’elisir d’amore), the Frankfurt Opera (Salome and Die lustige Witwe), the Royal Danish Opera in Copenhagen (Der fliegende Holländer and Madama Butterfly), the Norwegian National Opera in Oslo (Der Rosenkavalier) and the Zurich Opera (Macbeth).
 Concert engagements have taken her to the Berlin Konzerthaus Orchestra, the hr Symphony Orchestra in Frankfurt, the SWR Symphony Orchestra, the Philharmonia Orchestra in London, the Munich Philharmonic, the City of Birmingham Symphony Orchestra and the Gothenburg Symphony Orchestra.

 After working as a staff conductor at the Heidelberg Theatre for a number of years, Joana Mallwitz became the youngest general music director in Europe when she joined the Erfurt Theatre in 2014/15.
 Here she founded the Orchestral Academy of the Philharmonic Orchestra, established a composer in residence programme under the title Erfurts Neue Noten and devised a series of Expedition Concerts.
 This format has proved a huge success also in her new artistic home, the Nuremberg State Theatre, and online.
 Her first two productions in Nuremberg, Prokofiev’s War and Peace and Wagner’s Lohengrin, brought her name to national and international attention.
-In 2021/22 she will conduct two new productions in Nuremberg: Pelléas et Mélisande and Der Rosenkavalier.
+In 2021/22 she conducted three new productions in Nuremberg: Monteverdi’s L’Orfeo, Pelléas et Mélisande and Der Rosenkavalier.